Clemapfel/jluna/README.md

 ### Features
 + expressive, generic syntax
 + create / call / mutate Julia-side values from C++
-+ thread-safe, provides a custom thread pool that, [unlike the C-API](./docs/manual.md/#multi-threading), allows safe interfacing with Julia
++ thread-safe, provides a custom thread pool that, [unlike the C-API](./docs/manual.md/#multi-threading), allows safe concurrent interfacing with Julia
 + `std::` types & usertypes can be moved freely between Julia and C++
 + call arbitrary C++ functions from Julia
 + multi-dimensional, iterable, low-overhead array interface
-+ provides < 5% overhead functions compared to the C-API
++ provides < 5% overhead functions for performance-critical environments
 + full exception forwarding and verbose error messages
-+ extensive manual, installation guide, all written by a human
++ extensive manual, installation guide, written by a human
 + and more!

 ### Planned (but not yet implemented):